-Before entering into a discussion on the management of white-tailed deer, it should be noted that because of the large home range size of deer, adjacent lands are also included in the home ranges of many of the deer on a ranch less than 3,500 acres in size.
+discussion entering into а management of white-tailed deer, it should be noted that because of the large home range size of deer, adjacent lands are also included in the home ranges of many of the deer on a ranch less than 3,500 acres in size.
 Only those deer within the interior of a larger ranch may have home ranges located totally within the ranch, while those in a wide band around the ranch's perimeter likely move back and forth onto adjacent lands.
 The quality of a ranch's deer population will in large part be dependent on the habitat quality and deer population management strategies (i.e. hunting pressure and deer harvest) found on the adjacent lands.
-As much of central Texas is comprised of land tracts significantly less than 3,500 acres in size, it is important for landowners to work with neighboring adjacent landowners to achieve deer/wildlife management goals.
+Many areas of south Texas have land tracts significantly less than 3,500 acres in size, and it is important for landowners to work with neighboring adjacent landowners to achieve deer/wildlife management goals.
 Formation of landowner wildlife management co-ops or associations is a practical, workable solution.
 TPWD or TCE personnel can assist with formation of these WMA's.